6ag/EnglishCommunity-laravel/readme.md

 **7.Login to dashboard**

-Access `http://www.english.com/` ，Using an administrator account to log on。
+Access `http://www.english.com/` ，Using an administrator account to log on.

 ## License